BertrandEC/GWAS/README.md

 ## Dependencies

+**This project require python version < 13 due to dependency on ldsc.**
 To install required dependencies for the project, install dependencies listed in the requirements.txt file.
 To do this using pip, run the following command:

 ```bash
 pip install -r requirements.txt
 ```

+## Usage
+Summary statistics should be downloaded to `data/` directory so that they are not staged in Git

 ## Authors
 - Jack